 One thing that does ease the symptoms is planning for my next trip.
 Reading travel blogs and destination guides and looking at pictures on social media of places I want to visit, all of this helps to inspire me and – for a short time at least – satiate my itchy feet.
 Knowing I will be on the road again before long helps me deal with the times I am not.

 The most helpful solution I have found is to travel locally.
-Visit places in my own country that I have never seen before and always wanted to, or simply go to another city and just enjoy it as a tourist would.
+Visit places in my own country that I have never seen before and always wanted to, or simply go to another city for a city break and just enjoy it as a tourist would.

 The United Kingdom is a fantastic place and there are plenty of very good reasons tourists from around the world are visiting here in record numbers.